Sergey Mergelyan: Scientific works

-Several years later he solved another famous problem, the Sergei Natanovich Bernstein Approximation Problem.
+Several years later he solved another famous problem, the Sergei Bernstein Approximation Problem.
 Mergelyan also has many important results in other areas of complex analysis including the theory of pointwise approximations by polynomials.

 His research was the study of the approximation of continuous functions satisfying the smoothness properties for an arbitrary set (1962) and the solution of Bernstein's approximate problem (1963).
 Mergelyan conducted in-depth studies and obtained valuable results in such areas as best approximation by polynomials on an arbitrary continuum, weighted approximations by polynomials on the real axis, pointwise approximation by polynomials on closed sets of the complex plane, uniform approximation by harmonic functions on compact sets and entire functions on an unbounded continuum, uniqueness harmonic functions.
 In the theory of differential equations, his results related to the sphere of the Cauchy problem and some other questions.
 Mergelyan's scientific achievements significantly contributed to the formation, development and international recognition of the Armenian mathematical school, as evidenced by the one organized in Yerevan in 1965, at the initiative and with the active participation of Sergey Mergelyan a major international conference on the theory of functions.
 Many prominent mathematicians of the world took part in the conference, which promoted international cooperation and further promotion of the Armenian mathematical school.